uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/workshop_march_2022/lab1_basic_model_run.rst

 Finally we are set to run the model!
 There are a number of command line options available for ``dvmdostem`` which you can investigate with the ``--help`` flag.
-The options used here are for setting the length of the `run-stages
+The options used here are for setting the length of the :ref:`run-stages
-<../../model_overview:run stages>`_, for controlling the log level output, and
+<model_overview:Temporal>`, for controlling the log level output, and
 for forcing the model to run as a particular community type.

 In a real run ``--eq-yrs`` might be something like 1500 and ``--sp-yrs`` something like